 Please note that SWE does not give out the email addresses of its members.
 If a survey request is approved, the survey will be promoted through SWE social media outlets and/or email blasts, upon agreement between SWE and the researcher prior to survey distribution.

 All researchers must submit a completed application for consideration.
 SWE will review the application and respond within two weeks.
-Please contact email@example.com for an application and further instructions.
+Please contact email@example.com if you have any questions about the application or the review process.

 - Research proposals should be directly linked to SWE’s mission, which is to “empower women to achieve full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.”

-- The researcher must obtain approval from their Institutional Review Board for the Protection of Human Participants (IRB).
+- Where applicable, the researcher is expected to obtain approval from their Institutional Review Board for the Protection of Human Participants (IRB).

 - The research must be conducted in accordance with well-established research methods.